OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

     Publisher->>User: Display the Addressable Content<br />with an Audit button
 ```

-At the end of a Transmission, the Sender sets a **Transmission Result**.
-Either
-by using the Transmission Response if it fits.
-Or by generating it with a
-status error.
-The Transmission Results are described in detail in a further
-section.
 <!--partial-begin { "files": [ "transmissions-diagrams-and-details.md" ] } -->
 <!-- ⚠️ GENERATED CONTENT - DO NOT MODIFY DIRECTLY ⚠️ -->
-Here is a workflow with detailed steps that explains how
+Here is a workflow with detailed steps  how Transmission Requests contain
-Transmissions Request contain **parents** and Transmission Responses contains
+ **parents** and Transmission Responses contains **children**.
-**children** (here, we loan the terminology of the Tree data structure).
-**children** and **parents** are Transmission Results and they are helpful for
-the Publisher and the DSP for generating the Audit Log of an Addressable Content.

 ```mermaid
 sequenceDiagram